-When Catholics study history, there is a tendency to pass through the early Church Fathers with a polite passing nod.
-Ancient history is usually seen as inaccessible and only slightly more real than myth; rarely is antiquity made tangible for those who study it.
-However, preserved in the Vatican library is something almost as foundational as the beginnings of the Church — a palpable object which confirms the firmness of the Faith — a collection of papyri which bring to life the vibrant fidelity of our forebears.
+Occasionally however, new remnants are discovered, thereby continually renewing and adding additional fiber to the historical record.
+Since its donation in 2007, there has been preserved in the Vatican Library something almost as foundational as the beginnings of the Church — a palpable object which confirms the historical, philosophical and literary premises of the Faith — a collection of papyri which bring to life the vibrant fidelity of our forebears.

-Tradition says that these papyri — known as P75 by biblical scholars, were hand-delivered by St. Athanasius to St. Pachomius in present-day Egypt.
-Less revered than St. Anthony of the desert, and St Benedict — St. Pachomius was nevertheless the founder of Cenobitical monasticism and one of the main fountainheads from which western monasticism sprung.
-The noble gift to St. Pachomius would pass into memory and be buried in the sands of Egypt, where it lay preserved before its discovery in the middle of the twentieth century.
+Tradition says that these papyri, known as P75 by biblical scholars, were hand-delivered by St. Athanasius to St. Pachomius in present-day Egypt.
+While St. Pachomius is less known than St. Anthony of the desert and St Benedict, he was nevertheless the founder of Cenobitical monasticism, and one of the main fountainheads from which western monasticism sprung.
+Over the centuries, the gift of P75 from St. Athanasius to St. Pachomius would pass into memory and be buried in the sands of Egypt, where it lay preserved in clay jars before its discovery in the middle of the twentieth century.

-Dating between 175 and 225 A.D., the papyri contain the oldest extant collection of the Gospels of Luke and John, indicating clear evidence of the ordering of the gospels as part of an ancient patrimony.
-While they pre-date the Codex Vaticanus (from which all modern bibles are derived) by anywhere from 100 to 150 years, their remarkable consistency with that text lends significant authenticity to the historical integrity of the current Bibles which Christians regard as Sacred Scripture.
+The scholarly dating for P75 is between 175 and 225 AD; thus the papyri contain the oldest extant collection of the Gospels of Luke and John, indicating clear evidence of the ordering of the gospels as part of an ancient patrimony.
+Notably, while they predate the Codex Vaticanus (from which modern bibles are derived) by anywhere from 100 to 150 years, their remarkable consistency with that text lends significant authenticity to the historical integrity of our current Bibles.